 Joe Rogan, Donnie Vincent, and My Unexpected Turmoil Over Hunting

-When I started By Land, I told myself I would be open and honest with my audience about who I am and how I feel about all topics I'd cover.
-I didn't want to be just another blogger or gear reviewer that just said what his or her audience wanted to hear.
-It was important for me from the beginning that I be real and someone who speaks the truth about whatever it is I'm writing about, be it the gear I use or some other topic.
-It's time I pony up and write about the inner turmoil I've had over hunting throughout the past couple of years.
+I started By Land on the premise that I would be open and honest with my audience about who I am and how I feel about the topics I cover.
+I didn't want to be just another outdoor voice saying what people wanted to hear.
+From the beginning, it was important for me to be real, to speak the truth about whatever I'm writing about, whether it's gear, honest experiences, or real hunting stories.
+It's time I pony up and write about the inner turmoil I've felt over hunting for the past few years.

 My 2014 Blacktail.
 Trust me, it was cold.

-Hunting began to peak my interest in my teenage years and I eventually shot my first deer on my grandfather's land back in Oklahoma around the age of 15.
-It was a great experience and another one of those I'll never forget.
-I look at those horns on the wall every day and remember precisely the moment it happened and nearly all the events leading up to and after it.
-After serving in the Marine Corps for a handful of years, I moved back home to Washington State to begin a new career and pick up where I left off with my love of hunting.
-I never once questioned the ethics of hunting until I killed my last buck on a cold November morning during my first successful solo hunt.
+Hunting started to pique my interest in my teenage years, and I shot my first deer on my grandfather's land in Oklahoma around age 15.
+It was a memorable experience.
+After serving in the Marine Corps, I moved back to Washington State, eager to continue my love of hunting.
+I never questioned the ethics of hunting until that cold November morning when I killed my first solo buck.

 I couldn't help but stop and snap a picture of the scene while dragging out my 2014 Blacktail.